-Benefits of Twitter Analytics
+What Are the Benefits of Twitter Analytics?

 Image via: PopArt Studio

-If you’re running ads, you can see if they’re worth the money.
-When you’re using promoted tweets to attract eyeballs, you want to know if you’re making good use of your investment.
+- Validate your Twitter Ad spend: When you’re using promoted tweets to attract eyeballs, you want to know if you’re making good use of your investment.
 Fortunately, Twitter analytics for business insights lets you compare promoted and organic impressions so you can gain an understanding of how well your promoted tweets are performing.